Morna Edmundson

 Pianist

 Central to Stephen’s career is his long-standing relationship with some of Vancouver’s finest choral groups.
-In addition to his work with Elektra (which he has accompanied since 2001), he is also resident accompanist of the Vancouver Men’s Chorus, pianist for the Vancouver Bach Choir, and a frequent collaborator with Chor Leoni Men’s Choir, the Vancouver Chamber Choir, and many other ensembles.
+In addition to his work with Elektra (which he has accompanied since 2001), he is also resident accompanist of the Vancouver Men’s Chorus, pianist for the Vancouver Bach Choir, and a frequent collaborator with the Vancouver Chamber Choir and many other ensembles.

-Stephen is also a published composer and arranger of choral music, with a long and growing list of commissions from individual choirs across North America, and from such entities as the British Columbia Choral Federation, the Women’s Commissioning Consortium of the ACDA, and the Canadian Broadcasting Corporation.
-Stephen’s work as both composer and pianist can be heard on dozens of CDs in commercial release, including a solo recording of classical piano miniatures entitled “Kaleidoscope,” which is available on iTunes.
+As a composer and arranger, Stephen has been commissioned by dozens of individual choirs across North America, and by such entities as the National Youth Choir of Canada, the Canadian Broadcasting Corporation, and the Women’s Commissioning Consortium of the American Choral Directors’ Association.
+His music is published by Cypress Choral Music, Rhythmic Trident Music Publishing, Alliance, and ECS, and self-published online at MusicaNeo and SheetMusicDirect.
+Stephen’s work as both composer and pianist can be heard on dozens of commercially-released recordings, including a solo album of classical piano miniatures entitled “Kaleidoscope,” available on all the popular music-streaming platforms.